tegarnugroho/tegarnugroho.github.io/pages/experience.md

 **IT Support Intern** @ [Malang State Health Polytechnic (Polkesma)](https://www.linkedin.com/company/politeknik-kesehatan-kemenkes-malang/) _(July 2016 - Sept 2016)_

-- Network installation
+- Network installation.
-- Network maintenance
+- Network maintenance.
-- Help the server maintenance process
+- Help the server maintenance process.
-- Support and repair for IT devices if something is not working properly
+- Support and repair for IT devices if something is not working properly.

+&nbsp;